Wärtsilä Low Loss Concept (LLC)

 The LLC solution is based on a common 30 degrees phase shifting transformer, which provides the power supply to the 12 pulse rectifying bridge, thus cancelling harmonic currents caused by the frequency converters.

 The LLC power distribution system has been patented internationally by the Wärtsilä Group.

 The LLC concept has proven advantageous in several aspects

-- The lower electric losses in the system will result in improved fuel economy and reduced need for auxiliary machinery systems.
+- The lower electric losses in the system will result in improved fuel economy and a reduced need for auxiliary machinery systems.

-- The Total Harmonic Distortion (THD) of the voltage in a LLC system is slightly better than in a traditional 12 pulse system, and always designed to be less than 5%.
+- The Total Harmonic Distortion (THD) of the voltage in a LLC system is slightly better than in a traditional 12 pulse system, and is always designed to be less than 5%.